-Use a GPS to make sure you pitch you're tent more than 1 km away.
+Use a GPS to make sure you pitch your tent more than 1 km away.
 The staff at Spiterstulen take "rounds" every now and then to collect fines or fees from those unfortunate enough to have camped well away from Spiterstulen, but still within the 1 km radius.

 Camping near the Glitterheim lodge is possible.
 If you stay in a 150 m distance of the hut, it costs 60 NOK per person to stay there and use the facilities.
 Showering costs 5 NOK.
-If you stay out of that distances, you will not have to pay the 60 NOK.
+If you stay out of those distances, you will not have to pay the 60 NOK.